Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Abstract

 \section{Abstract}

-This paper examines the impact of mean-square terrain variability on longitudinal chassis parameter identifiability.
-This analysis is motivated by the immediate value of effective parameter estimation in various applications, including chassis model validation and active safety.
-Relevant literature addresses this demand through algorithms capable of estimating chassis parameters for diverse computational and on-road conditions.
-While the limitations of such algorithms’ accuracy with respect to some driving conditions have been studied, their dependence on road grade variability remains largely unexplored.
-We address this open question by presenting two key contributions.
-First, this paper presents analytic derivations of the Fisher information matrix associated with estimating mass, drag, and rolling resistance parameters from longitudinal dynamics.
-We validate the analytic sensitivity expressions using simulations and experimental data gathered from an instrumented Volvo VNL300 heavy-duty freight truck.
-Then, this paper presents Monte Carlo simulations which illustrate the average improvements in chassis parameter identifiability associated with drive-cycles characterized by higher mean-square road grade.
-Our simulation studies demonstrate this result under a variety of drive cycles.
+{\it This paper investigates the theoretical Cram\'er-Rao bounds on estimation accuracy of longitudinal vehicle dynamics parameters.
+This analysis is motivated by the value of parameter estimation in various applications, including chassis model validation and active safety.
+Relevant literature addresses this demand through algorithms capable of estimating chassis parameters for diverse conditions.
+While the implementation of such algorithms has been studied, the question of fundamental limits on their accuracy remains largely unexplored.
+We address this question by presenting two contributions.
+First, this paper presents theoretical findings which reveal the prevailing effects underpinning vehicle chassis parameter identifiability.
+We then validate these findings with data from on-road experiments.
+Our results demonstrate, among a variety of effects, the strong relevance of road grade variability in determining parameter identifiability from a drive cycle.
+These findings can motivate improved experimental designs in the future. }